 We can agree there are problems.
 We can share the conclusion society needs to deal with various key issues else our children’s children are likely to live in a bleak, inhospitable world.
 Depending on our political and economic and socio-historical education, we’ll have learned many of the standard alternatives to 21st-century neoliberal globalist capitalism.
 Some will appeal more than others.
 Armed with our solution to the ills of society, we shift to extemporize mode and tell society (or our corner of it) what we think.
 If we’re in an echo chamber, the response will be a chorus of agreement, because what we think and what the group thinks will be the same thinking.
 If we’re on public social media, the response may include pushback from others also in extemporize mode.
 Thoughts clash.
 Debate follows.

 It’s worth keeping in mind that spending hours debating subjects outside of immediate concerns and professional responsibilities is not possible for most.
-It’s therefore a prime example of entitlement: it’s an uncommon luxury to have free time, quality education, access to other human beings and self-confident conclusions that’s necessary to be having the debate in the first place.
+It’s therefore a prime example of entitlement: it’s an uncommon luxury to have free time, quality education, access to other human beings, and self-confident conclusions that are necessary to be having the debate in the first place.
 Someone living under physical oppression or toiling to feed a family enjoys no such privilege.

 Social media is a problematic factor in the debate circle-jerk because it gives individuals open-ended access to venues for debate (online) and debate companions of any ideological flavor one desires.
 Whereas with no social media, the circular conversation about solutions might eventually exhaust itself and force us to confront the need to take theory into the world as practice.
 With social media, we can flip between new cast lists, engaging with personalities best selected to serve our confirmation bias or our thirst for antagonists, etc.